 At some point in your role as a hiring manager you’re going to be faced with the question of how to hire the employee.
 Hiring an employee is one of the most critical functions you can fulfill as a hiring manager.

 Hiring an employee is a lot like getting married; you’re going to spend a lot of time with this person.
 Employees who work in the same office spend over 2,000 hours together each year.
 You need to find the person who has the skills, work ethic, and fit for your culture.

 How do you find the employee?
-It’s a matter of knowing the steps and sticking to them.
+It’s a matter of knowing best practices for hiring and sticking to them.

 This hiring guide will teach you all the essentials and some extras that will help ensure that the next time you hire a new employee it’s a match.
-Everyone wants great employees.
+Everyone wants the right employees.
 You have a much better chance of hiring them if you have an efficient process in place.

 Let’s get started